-A majority of Arkansas State University-Beebe/Newport's students plan to pursue a baccalaureate or professional degree.
-Many of these students will complete an associate degree as a part of the program, while a significant number of students will find that an associate degree or a technical certificate program will suffice in meeting career needs.
+Many Arkansas State University-Newport students plan to pursue a baccalaureate or professional degree.
+Most of these students will complete an associate degree as a part of the program, while a significant number of students will find that an associate degree or a technical certificate program will suffice in meeting career needs.

-A degree plan will include a block of "core" or "general education" courses.
-With few exceptions, a student at Arkansas State University-Beebe/Newport may complete the first courses leading to any baccalaureate or professional degree.
+A degree plan will include a block of core or general education courses.
+With few exceptions, a student at Arkansas State University-Newport may complete the first courses leading to any baccalaureate or professional degree.
 Pre-professional programs include all areas of medicine as well as law and engineering.

-The advisor, by consulting the catalog of the transfer institution involved, may help to select Arkansas State University-Beebe/Newport course work which will apply directly to the four-year or professional degree program.
+The advisor, by consulting the catalog of the transfer institution involved, may help to select Arkansas State University-Newport course work which will apply directly to the four-year or professional degree program.